TheAshenWolf/WakaTimeForUE/README.md

 If you have any suggestions how to improve it, or any bug reports, please, use the "Issues" tab.

 ### Troubleshooting
-Q: **The Wakatime icon in my editor is pink, what is wrong?**
-A: Your plugin folder is most likely named something like `WakaTimeForUE-1.2.0`.
-Rename it to just `WakaTimeForUE` and it will be fine.

 Q: **The plugin failed to build.**
 A: Branches other than `release` are development branches, so they might contain code that does not compile.
 If this happens on the `release` branch (or any version tag), make sure you have all dependencies required for building C++ code.
 You usually install all of them when installing Visual Studio and checking both C++ and .NET.